Menu

 Promoting British Values at King Richard III Infant School

-At KRIII we have shared and reflected upon what British values mean to us.
-Tolerance and respect are values which are reinforced regularly and in age-appropriate ways.
-We want our school community to be proud of their nation and to understand how they can contribute as citizens.
+At KRIII we want our school community to be proud of their nation and to understand how they can contribute as citizens.
 We understand that this important process begins at a very early age and we seek to nurture this at KRIII.

 Democracy

 Our children have many opportunities for their voices to be heard.
-We understand the need for their opinions and views to be at the centre of our decision making.
-For example, at the start of each new topic the children are consulted about what they would like to find out and what questions they would like to have answered.
-Teachers’ planning of the topic will then subsequently incorporate opportunities to discover the answers.
+We understand the need for their opinions and views to be at the centre of our decision-making.

-During Child Initiated Learning all children are developing their decision making skills and learning to make informed choices and take responsibility for them
+During Child-Initiated Learning, all children are developing their decision-making skills, learning to make informed choices and to take responsibility for them

 The Rule of Law

-The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced at King Richard III Infant School.
-Visits from authorities, such as the Police and Fire Service, help reinforce this message.
+The importance of laws - whether they be those that govern the class, the school, or the country - are consistently reinforced at King Richard III Infant and Nursery School.
+Visits from services such as the Police and Fire Service, help reinforce this message.

-Despite our pupils being very young, children are taught from an early age the rules of the school.
-Pupils are taught the value and reasons behind our school Golden Rules, the responsibilities that this involves and the consequences when rules are broken.
+Although our pupils are very young, children are taught from an early age the rules of the school.
+Pupils are taught the value and reasons behind our school Golden Rules, the responsibilities that these involve and the consequences when rules are broken.
 Each class also agrees its own class rules at the start of each academic year.

 Individual liberty

-Within school, children are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-Whether it be through choice of learning challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.
+Within school, children are actively encouraged to make choices, knowing that they are in a safe and supportive environment to be able to do so.
+Through choice of learning challenge, of how they record, of participation in our in-school activities and extra-curricular clubs and opportunities, pupils are given the freedom and encouraged to make choices.

-As a school, we educate and provide boundaries for children to make choices safely, through provision of a safe environment and empowering education.
-For example, through our PSHE sessions we discuss different choices that the children can make and encourage them to make the right choices.
-In a simple way we look at E-safety and the importance of keeping yourself safe by choosing not to share personal information.
+As a school, we teach about and provide boundaries for children to make choices safely, through provision of a safe environment and empowering education.
+For example, in our PSHE sessions we discuss different choices that the children can make and encourage them to make the right decisions.
+We also look look at the many aspects of Online Safety and the importance of keeping yourself safe by choosing not to share personal information, for example.

 Mutual Respect and Tolerance of Those With Different Faiths or Beliefs

-Annual events such as Anti-bullying week are celebrated by all members of the school community and the school supports a variety of charities each year.
-For example, each year children raise funds for Children in Need, Red Nose Day/Sports Relief, British Heart Foundation etc. and they are encouraged to donate food during the Harvest Festival which is given to support a local homeless charity.
+Annual events such as Anti-Bullying Week are celebrated by all members of the school community and the school supports a variety of charities each year.
+For example, each year children raise funds for Children in Need, Red Nose Day/Sports Relief, the British Heart Foundation etc. and they are encouraged to donate food during the Harvest Festival which is then passed on to support a local homeless charity.

 At KRIII we value the diverse ethnic backgrounds of all our children and families.
-Assemblies are regularly planned and through the inclusion of stories we celebrate a variety of faiths and cultures.
-Our RE, PSHE and flexible curriculum teaching reinforce this.
+Assemblies are regularly planned around books and stories, and through the inclusion of these stories we can celebrate a variety of faiths and cultures.
+Our broad and rich curriculum supports this.

-We actively seek opportunities to enhance children’s understanding of their place in a culturally diverse society by giving them opportunities to experience such diversity through whole school celebration assemblies.
+We actively seek opportunities to enhance children’s understanding end experience of their place in a culturally diverse society through whole school celebration assemblies.
 We provide opportunities for the children to visit places of worship and we actively encourage visitors from a range of communities and organisations into school.
 We are very proud to be part of such a diverse and harmonious community.

 Our school aims and vision capture all of these values: